-The origin of the Nigeria coat of arms could be traced back to the medieval ages of Europe.
+The origin of the Nigerian coat of arms could be dated back to the medieval ages of Europe.
 The kings, princes, knights used it as a means of identity in wars.

-There is no clear definition of who designed the Nigeria coat of arms.
-There are various speculations that it was designed during the regime of Gen. Murtala Mohammed while some say it was designed by some foreign clergymen.
+There is no clear definition of who designed the Nigerian coat of arms.
+There are various speculations that it was created during the regime of Gen. Murtala Mohammed, while some say some foreign clergymen designed it.

 The Nigeria coat of arm has a black shield with a ‘Y’ shaped design at the middle.
 Just above the shield is a green-white wreath.
 About the shield are two white horses, with an elegant eagle standing above the wreath.

 The shield stands on a green field with red flowers strewn about it.
 The motto of the country runs down as Unity and Faith, Peace and Progress.
 What do these things mean?
 How do they combine to give it the authority it has.

 - The eagle defines the strength of Nigeria, while the black shield on which it stands denotes the fertile Nigeria soil and

 - The Green-White wreath shows the rich Nigerian soil.

 - The white coloured ‘Y’ shape signifies the two major rivers in Nigeria: River Niger and River Benue.
 The two rivers met at Lokoja to give it that shape.

 - The two white horses standing around the shield signify the dignity of Nigeria

 - The fertility of Nigeria is also depicted in the green field, with beautiful red-white flowers showing our beauty as Nigeria.
 The flower is Costus Spectabilis is a national flower which grows in all part of the country.